floating-ui/floating-ui/.github/ISSUE_TEMPLATE.md

 <!--
 Thanks for your interest in contributing to Popper.js!
+If your issue is not a bug report, please use our community at https://spectrum.chat/popper-js

 Please, make sure to fill all the sections of the template before submitting any issue.

-Issues without the required informations will be closed.
+Issues without the required informations WILL BE CLOSED.
-Do not delete this template or it will be closed!

 Want your issue to be fixed earlier?
 Create a PR that introduces a CI test that fails because of the bug you found!